Server Room Checklist 2026 for Canadian SMBs | Northstar IT

 Power and UPS

-Verify that the UPS is configured to send shutdown signals to servers before the battery runs out.
+UPS shutdown integration: Verify that the UPS is configured to send graceful shutdown signals to servers before the battery runs out.
 A server that loses power mid-write is worse than a controlled shutdown.
-Use UPS manufacturer software or network management cards to automate this.
+Use the UPS manufacturer's software or a network management card to automate this.

 Network and Cabling